ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/website.md

 });
 ```

 This JavaScript code adds interactivity to a web page by enabling two buttons to trigger HTTP requests to specific API endpoints for managing temperature data.
-The code selects the two buttons from the HTML by their IDs: writeTemperaturesButton and getAverageTemperatureButton.
+The code selects the two buttons from the HTML by their IDs: `writeTemperaturesButton` and `getAverageTemperatureButton``.

-Two API endpoints, writeTemperaturesUrl and getAverageTemperatureUrl, are defined as placeholders for the actual API URLs that the buttons will call.
+Two API endpoints, `writeTemperaturesUrl` and `getAverageTemperatureUrl`, are defined as placeholders for the actual API URLs that the buttons will call.
 These placeholders will be replaced by the actual values output by the Serverless Framework after the resource deployment.

 The code then defines event listeners for the buttons:
-	1.	**writeTemperaturesButton** click event.
+ 1. `writeTemperaturesButton` click event.
 When clicked, it sends a POST request to the writeTemperaturesUrl endpoint to write temperature data.
 If successful, it displays a message with the response data; if there’s an error, it logs the error and shows an alert.
-	2.	**getAverageTemperatureButton** click event.
+ 2. `getAverageTemperatureButton` click event.
 When clicked, it sends a GET request to the getAverageTemperatureUrl endpoint to retrieve the average temperature.
 If successful, it displays the average temperature in a specific div on the web page; if there’s an error, it logs the error and shows an alert.

 This code interacts with a backend service (composed of AWS Lambda functions) to write new temperature data and fetch the average temperature, enhancing the functionality of the web page.

 ### prepare.js
-We will now add the JavaScript code that reads the outputs of the Serverless Framework, and use them to replace the writeTemperaturesUrl and getAverageTemperatureUrl placeholders in the index.js.
+You will now add the JavaScript code that reads the outputs of the Serverless Framework, and use them to replace the `writeTemperaturesUrl` and `getAverageTemperatureUrl` placeholders in the `index.js`.

-To implement this functionality, create a new prepare.js file, and save it in the same folder as serverless.yml.
-Then, modify prepare.js as follows:
+To implement this functionality, create a new `prepare.js` file, and save it in the same folder as `serverless.yml`.
+Then, modify `prepare.js` as follows:
 ```JavaScript
 import fs from 'fs';
 import path from 'path';